yiisoft/yii2-httpclient/docs/guide/basic-usage.md

 Basic Usage
 ===========

+This extension is compatible with [PSR-7 HTTP message standard](https://www.php-fig.org/psr/psr-7/).
+Make sure you are familiar with the concepts introduced by this standard before using this extension.

 In order to send HTTP requests, you'll need to instantiate [[\yii\httpclient\Client]] and use its `createRequest()` method to create new HTTP request.
 Then you should configure all request parameters according to your goal and send request.
 As the result you'll get a [[\yii\httpclient\Response]] instance,